Dragon Squad

-Dragon Squad (猛龍) is a 2005 Hong Kong action film co-written and directed by Daniel Lee, co-produced by Steven Seagal and starring Vanness Wu, Sammo Hung, Michael Biehn, Maggie Q, and Simon Yam.
+Dragon Squad (猛龍) is a 2005 Hong Kong action film co-written and directed by Daniel Lee, co-produced by Steven Seagal, and starring Vanness Wu, Sammo Hung, Michael Biehn, Maggie Q, and Simon Yam.

 Plot

 Interpol agent Wang Sun-Ho states that this is his first mission in a messy laundry hallway filled with fluff as if a gunfight had taken place there.
-The start shows a team of young INTERPOL agents arriving in Hong Kong to give testimony against recently captured crime boss "Tiger" Duen.
+The start shows a team of young INTERPOL agents arriving in Hong Kong to give testimony against recently captured crime boss "Panther" Duen.
 Among the agents are Officer Wang Sun-Ho, an ex-SWAT officer trained in the United States, two HKPD officers Hung Kei Lok and Pak Yat Suet, ex-PLA sniper Luo Zai-Jun, and ex-SAS operator James "Jie" Lam.
 They are greeted by Hon Sun, the one in charge of the case.
-However the escort of Tiger turns into a situation as the older Duen brother "Panther" Duen plans to rescue Tiger.
+However the escort of Tiger turns into a situation as the older Duen brother, "Tiger" Duen plans to rescue Panther.
 The rescue attempt is aborted when the agents mistake an innocent civilian as a criminal attempting to break Tiger free and also discover that the convoy they are guarding is a decoy.
-Panther pulls out and disappears.
+Tiger's crew pulls out and disappears.
 The agents commandeer a van, breaking their orders to find the real convoy.

 Meanwhile, an HKPD surveillance squad is eliminated by 5 operatives all of whom have military training.
 Led by the Ex 707th Korean commander Ko Tung Yuen, along with his best friend American Petros Angelo (Former Colombian Armed Forces), Yuet Song a Vietnamese sniper, Joe Pearson another ex-US Navy SEALS and Lee Chun Pei another Korean operative.
-The real convoy transporting Tiger is ambushed and the operatives eliminate 7 officers on the scene.
+The real convoy transporting Panther is ambushed and the operatives eliminate 7 officers on the scene.
 The INTERPOL agents arrive but are unable to prevent their escape due to the operatives training and superior firepower.

 Back at the HQ, Commander Hon Sun reprimands the agents for disobeying orders but lets them off the hook.
 Lok visits his sick brother while off duty, Ho decides to do some of his own investigations and Jun, Jie and Suet are later introduced to Kong Long a retired police officer.
 It is revealed then that Petros is seeking revenge for the death of his brother Dominic.
 Kong Long was involved on a mission to take down Dominic and Tiger but because Kong did not wait for backup it resulted in Tiger killing Dominic and the deaths of 6 officers.
 Later Lok, Ho and Suet save Kong's daughter from a fight in her own restaurant but it is then revealed that Kong's daughter hates him for a past event.
 The team then practice for their mission by improving their shooting accuracy in a local bar.